 Spielberg, whose movies have included blockbusters such as “Jurassic Park” and “Raiders of the Lost Ark,” has had mixed results with historical drama.
 “Schindler’s List” reaped profits and the best-picture Oscar, while “Amistad,” depicting the trial after a slave rebellion, was a commercial disappointment.
 “Lincoln” is estimated to generate $94 million in North American ticket sales, according to researcher Box Office.com, which may mean it will lose money unless it pulls in crowds overseas.

 “‘Lincoln’ needs to catch on internationally to be profitable,” said Phil Contrino, vice president and chief analyst at BoxOffice.com.
 “Ninety-four million domestically would be seen as successful, but success at home is not enough these days.
 I’m sure they spent a lot of money marketing it.”

 DreamWorks Studios has split the movie’s expenses with partners Participant Media and Twentieth Century Fox, part of News Corp.
-(NWSA) They spent about $65 million to make “Lincoln.”
+(NWSA:US) They spent about $65 million to make “Lincoln.”
 Typically, another 50 percent to 100 percent of a movie’s budget is spent on marketing.
 If those breakdowns hold, the total cost would be between $97 million and $130 million.